Speakers

 Human vs Machine

-This is a Hands On Lab with limited capacity.
 In this hands-on coding session, we’ll test the limits of current large language model (LLM) capabilities by putting them head-to-head with humans.
-Participants will join one of three groups: Humans ...
+Participants will join one of three groups: Humans, Machines, or Cyborgs.
+Each group will tackle t ...

 Emily Bache